gamecubate/impactjs-extras-1/README.md

 * http://www.gamecubate.com/playground/player_test_rig .

-# Plugins

 ## Automata

+* AutomataBase: provides base functionality for cellular automata subclasses.
+* Conway: Game of Life automaton.
+* Shifter: this entity kills/births cells according to a direction function supplied by the client.
+The function decides, given a row and column, in which direction to shift a cell.

 ### Installation
-* Put these into your lib/plugins folder.
+* Put into your lib/plugins/gamecubate/automata/ folder.
 Be careful to not overwrite existing files.
 * Read the source code headers to better understand usage and options.

 ### Sample project